2023 Bethel Springs–Adamsville tornado: Formation in Hardeman County & track in McNairy County

-A house swept off of its foundation with winds of 155 mph (249 km/h) along Old Stage Road.
+A destroyed house with its inner walls left standing from winds of 155 mph (249 km/h) along Old Stage Road.

 The tornado weakened back to EF2 strength as it exited Purdy, continuing to cause widespread tree damage and sporadic damage to structures before intensifying once again to mid-range EF3 strength southeast of Good Hope, reaching its peak intensity with winds up to 155 mph (249 km/h).
 The tornado first bent metal poles to the ground and snapped every tree in a grove, then struck several houses, many of which lost their roofs and exterior walls.
 Two houses, one large but poorly anchored, and the other a block-foundation home, were completely swept away, and a semi-trailer was tossed.
 Four more people were killed in this area, two each at an unsurveyed site along Old Stage Road and a manufactured home on Millard Lane just to the northeast of the aforementioned location.
 The tornado then crossed Leapwood-Earville Road/SR 224, causing major tree damage and bending more metal poles, to the ground in some cases, before weakening back to EF2 strength and crossing over Lick Creek.
 Damage to trees and more isolated damage to structures continued along Puron Road and Neely Sharp Road before the tornado intensified once again to low-end EF3 strength with winds of 140 mph (225 km/h) as it passed through the northern outskirts of Adamsville.
 Crossing the intersection of Winding Ridge Road and SR 22, the tornado obliterated a manufactured home, killing one.
 Multiple other houses in the area had their roofs and exterior walls collapse, and a free-standing tower collapsed completely.
 The tornado weakened back to EF2 strength after crossing Daniel Lane, then further to EF1 strength as it entered Hardin County.